Q1Liu/PETS2022Health/README.md

 Besides various functionality and brands, we also collected data for different activities.
 We collected different running speeds for Mi Band and Fitbit, breath, and different cycles for Apple watch.

+Data Collected Folder contains:
 All_Data: contains all collected data
 Processed_CSV: contains processed csv files with aggregated action Apple_Breath, Apple_Cycle, Fitbit_Speed, Mi_Speed folder names speak for the folder.

+Identification and Classification Folder contains: Health Device Classification.ipynb, Speed Regression.ipynb, which are the codes for our paper.

 ========================================== <br>
 The goal of the code is to identify Health Wearable device brands, devices, actions, and fine-grained device actions.